 Add salt to cold water and stir very well until all the salt is completely dissolved.
 Then add the brown sugar and dry rub and stir well to combine.

 Rinse the pork shoulder in cold water and place in a 2 gallon ziploc bag (or a container big enough so the shoulder is completely covered in brine solution).

 Carefully pour in the brine solution…

-And refrigerate for at least 8 hours.
-I like to clean out a spot in my door and keep the pork there because it seems to be the best place to keep the shoulder completely covered in brine.
+And refrigerate for at least 12 hours.
+24-36 hours is best.
+I usually do it about 24 hours.
+I like to clean out a spot in my door and keep the pork there because it helps keep the shoulder completely covered in brine.

-Preheat oven to 225 degrees F, remove the pork shoulder from the brine solution and place in the roasting pan.
+Preheat oven to 225 degrees F. (Yes, 225 degrees, that is not a typo :)) Remove the pork shoulder from the brine solution and place in the roasting pan.

 Pat the skin dry with paper towels so you’ll get a nice, crisp crust.

 Generously, generously, cover the WHOLE thing in your dry rub mix.